EARTHSCI 105G Natural Hazards: A Global Perspective

 - Recognize solutions for mitigating or minimizing the impact of hazardous events.

-- Demonstrate scientific research, analysis, and writing skills.
+- Demonstrate and apply scientific research, analysis, and writing skills.

 'I enjoyed the lectures and found them inspiring.'